Drag to Select

 const translatedItemRect = new DOMRect(x, y, itemRect.width, itemRect.height)

-and checks if they intersect with the selectionRect
+and checks for intersection with the selectionRect.

 if (!intersect(dragVector.toDOMRect(), translatedItemRect)) return